mark-watson/Clojure-AI-Book/manuscript/libpython.md

 ## Combined spaCy and Transformer Question Answering

-Let's look at two example queries: "what is the population of Paris?" and "where does Bill Gates Work?."
+Let's look at two example queries: "What is the population of Paris?" and "Where does Bill Gates Work?."
 Here use both the spaCy library and the Hugging Face Transformer library.
 We also use some material covered in detail later in the book for accessing public Knowledge Graphs to get context text for entities found in the questions we are processing.

 Let's use a REPL session to see some results (the printout of the context text is abbreviated for concision).
 I added a debug printout to the example code to print out the context text (this debug printout is not in the repository for the book example code):